daniqan/shyvr-auto/docs/README.md

 ---

-*This documentation represents a production-ready ML/RL trading system with comprehensive testing, real-time monitoring, and enterprise-grade architecture.
-The system has been validated through extensive testing and performance benchmarking.*
+*This documentation represents a production-ready ML/RL trading system with comprehensive testing, real-time monitoring, AI explainability, and enterprise-grade architecture.
+The system features a complete XAI implementation with 90+ tests, 3 explainer types, and 4 dedicated API endpoints, validated through extensive testing and performance benchmarking.*